What is Western Dressage?

 The goals of Western Dressage and Classical Dressage are similar.
 Both want to see balance, cadence and self carriage and promote the communication between horse and rider.
 The biggest difference in Western Dressage is that the horse will be evaluated with the conformation and movement of today’s western horses in mind.
-The Western Dressage horse will have a shorter stride than a Classical Dressage horse and the Western Dressage horse will be asked to walk, jog and lope as opposed to walk, trot and canter.
+The Western Dressage horse will usually have less suspension in his gaits than a Classical Dressage horse (a generality–don’t hold me to that) and the Western Dressage horse will be asked to walk, jog and lope as opposed to walk, trot and canter.
 In keeping with the tradition of the Western horse and rider they will be shown in Western tack and clothing.
 These are just a few examples of the differences.

 It is not the goal of Western Dressage to create western horses that compete in open dressage but to create better western horses and riders through the use and principles of dressage.